-If you will be absent from a scheduled work experience day, you are required to notify your direct preceptor/instructor on site and the instructor by phone or email (depending on the agreed upon method) at least 1 hour prior to the start of your shift.
+If you will be absent from a scheduled work experience day, you are required to notify your preceptor/instructor by phone or email (depending on the agreed upon method) at least 1 hour prior to the start of your shift.
+Refer to your Moodle course instructions for more details.